Providing food to people that need it most in our diverse community

 We are unable to assist individuals.
 Please contact a registered agency here that may be able to assist you.

-Monthly partners provide a donation to support Foodshare's operational costs in their chosen partner month.
+Monthly partners provide a donation to support Shepparton Foodshare's operational costs in their chosen partner month.

 LATEST NEWS